0ut0flin3/Talk2GPT/README.md

 If you want change speech language (en-US is default) use `app.language=<LANGUAGE_TICKER>` (before run)

-More examples on the GPTalk Discord Server >> https://discord.gg/mettNtATzW
+Give a feedback, positive or negative,it's very apprecciated >> https://discord.gg/mettNtATzW